memgraph/docs/cypher-manual/reading-existing-data.md

 path of connections, but the user doesn't know how many connections need to be traversed.
 Cypher allows for designating patterns with *variable path lengths*.
-Matching such a path is achieved by using the `*` (*asterisk*) symbol inside the edge element of a pattern.
+Matching such a path is achieved by using the `*` (*asterisk*) symbol inside the relationship element of a pattern.
 For example, traversing from `node1` to `node2` by following any number of connections in a single direction can be achieved with: